Use form and field events

 Use the addPreSearch method to add an event handler to a control for a lookup attribute.
 There is no user interface to add an event handler manually.
 Use this event with the addCustomFilter, addCustomView, and setDefaultView methods to control the views opened when people search for a record to set as the value of a lookup field.

-Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update provides two events for user interaction with the business process flow control.
+Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) provides two events for user interaction with the business process flow control.

 There is no UI to register scripts for these events.
 Use the following methods in functions registered in the form OnLoad event to register your functions for these events.